hectorzaragoza/Weather-Forecast-App/README.md

 You can visit the live deployment of the app at: TBD

-To run locally, please follow the next two steps:
+To run locally, please follow the next three steps:

 Step 1
 ### Clone the Repository